National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Coastal Gastronomy

 The Dobrogean cuisine, influenced by Turkish, Tatar, Greek, and Romanian traditions, is unique in Romania.
-Don't miss: carp brine or grilled horse mackerel, fish plachie (oven-baked fish with vegetables), mussels with pilaf and lemon, roe salad with onion, kebapcici (Turkish influence), and the famous Dobrogea yogurt.
+Don't miss: carp brine or grilled horse mackerel, fish plachie (baked fish with vegetables), mussels with pilaf and lemon, roe salad with onion, chebapcici (Turkish influence), and the famous Dobrogea yogurt.
 Turkish sweets — baklava, sarailie, kataif — are irresistible.
 Wines from Murfatlar (Chardonnay, Muscat Ottonel, Pinot Gris) and those from Alira and Rasova perfectly accompany fish dishes.

 The Best Time to Visit